ochsenfeld-lab/adaptive_sampling/docs/source/sampling_tools.rst

         #...,                       # Additional inherited keyword arguments from the `EnhancedSampling` class.
     )

 While the OPES implementation features many options, most of them are not critical and should almost always be left at the default option.
+For the subset of parameters that toggle the features of the present OPES implementationthe default settings have been shown to provide the best results in general.
+These include the linear scaling normalization (`approximate_norm=True` and `normalize=True`), the saturating number of Gaussian kernels by recursive merging (`recursive_merge=True`, `merge_threshold=1.0`), and the efficient refinement over time (`bandwidth_rescaling=True`, `adaptive_std=True`).
+Furthermore, there are parameters that can affect the simulation within a given choice of features.
+ - The `kernel_std` parameter controls the intial standard deviation of the kernels and significantly enhances the efficiency if being set to provide fast escape from the intial basin.
+However, if there is no preliminary knowledge about the PMF one can set `kernel_std=None` to automatically estimate the initial standard deviation from an unbiased MD trajectory in the starting basin.
+ - The `update_freq` parameter controls how often new Gaussian kernels are added to the bias potential.
+A value of 100 to 500 steps is a good default, but it can be adjusted based on the system and the desired sampling rate.
+ - The `energy_barr` parameter sets the barrier height for the bias potential.
+This value should be chosen based on the expected energy barrier of the transition being sampled.

 A more minimalistic example of using OPES is given below:

 .. code-block:: python
     :linenos: